nasa/ncompare/README.md

 --- as far as the developers of this tool are aware --- `nco` does not have a simple function to show structural differences between NetCDF4 datasets.
  Note that `h5diff`, provided in the HDF5 software, can also be used to find differences.
-In comparison to `h5diff`, `ncompare` is written in Python, and `ncompare` provides aligned and colorized differences for quicker assessments and generates reports directly formatted for other applications.
-However, note that
-`h5diff` provides comparison of some hidden hdf5 properties, such as _Netcdf4Dimid or _Netcdf4Coordinates,
-which are not currently assessed by `ncompare`.
+In comparison to `h5diff`, `ncompare` is written and runnable in Python; `ncompare` provides _aligned_ and _colorized_ difference report for quicker assessments of groups, variable names, types, shapes, and attributes; and can generate report files formatted for other applications.
+However, note that `h5diff` provides comparison of some otherwise "hidden" hdf5 properties, such as _Netcdf4Dimid or _Netcdf4Coordinates, which are not currently assessed by `ncompare`.

 ## Known limitations